nathanj29/FancyFlicker/README.md

 ## Credits
 Loggivan for discovering the 3 seconds countdown existance and that vertical pressure (not horizontal like we thought !) is tied to making flicking work !

-Chat GPT for helping to code everything.
+ChatGPT and ClaudeAI for helping to code everything.